arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 MCPs and tools are APIs, and they could be re-written as a program or a REST API.

 Even in existing systems where re-writing MCPs and tools is not a possibility, a compiler could generate a code API that proxies to an existing tool call or to an MCP.
+If the tool needs user approval, the code execution would stop and wait for the user interaction.

 So the conclusion is: yes, everything can be replaced by code.

-## Where would the code run?
+## Where does the code run?

 As powerful as it is, having AI run code on your machine is dangerous.
 Therefore, I can predict a growing need for a technology that allows developers to spin up isolated environments on the fly, where AI has the tools to do its work, nothing more, nothing less.